-In conjunction with payment of your pension, we have to process your personal data.
-Responsible handling of your data is required in accordance with the provisions of the German Social Security Codes (including SGB I, VI, VII, X), the German Federal Data Protection Act (Bundesdatenschutzgesetz) and the European Union's General Data Protection Regulation (GDPR).
+We process personal data belonging to you in connection with the payment of your pension.
+The responsible handling of your data is determined by the provisions of the German Social Security Codes (including SGB I, VI, VII, X), the German Federal Data Privacy Act and the European General Data Protection Regulation.
+Deutsche Post AG's Renten Service branch is responsible for security during the processing of your personal data.

 1. Which of your data do we process?